Peter Carl Fabergé: Early life and education

-Peter Carl Fabergé was born on in Saint Petersburg, Russia, into the family of the Baltic German jeweller of Huguenot descent, Gustav Fabergé, and his wife Marie Fabergé, the daughter of Danish painter Karl Jungstedt.
+Peter Carl Fabergé was born on in Saint Petersburg, Russia, into the family of the Baltic German jeweller of Huguenot descent, Gustav Fabergé, and his wife Charlotte Jungstedt, the daughter of Danish painter Karl Jungstedt.
 Gustav Fabergé's paternal ancestors were Huguenots, originally from La Bouteille, Picardy, who fled from France after the revocation of the Edict of Nantes, first to Germany near Berlin, then in 1800 to the Pernau county (today Pärnu), Livonia Governorate, then part of Russia, now in Estonia.

 His father retired from his jewelry business in 1860 and moved with his family to Dresden, the capital of Saxony; he left the House of Fabergé in Saint Petersburg in the hands of his business partner, Hiskias Pendin.
 Carl enrolled at the Dresden Handelsschule (trade school), a place where the sons of Saxon merchants studied the basics of business administration.
 In 1862, Agathon Fabergé was born in Dresden, where he went to school as well.

 Carl was sent to England to learn English and he continued with his Grand Tour of Europe.
 He received tuition from respected goldsmiths in Germany, France and England, attended a course at Schloss's Commercial College in Paris, and viewed the objects in the galleries of Europe's leading museums.
 He was also apprenticed by the jeweler Josef Friedman of Frankfurt-am-Main, whose jewels were highly regarded in the German principalities.
 Fabergé returned to Saint Petersburg in 1864 and entered his father's firm.
 Although he was only 18 years of age, he continued his education and was tutored by Hiskias Pendin.
 He also developed friendships with members of the directorate of the Hermitage Museum and began unpaid work there in 1867.